oraichain/thesis-py/README.md

-# Thesis.io APIs
+# Thesis.io Python SDK

-Thesis API in Python
+A Python client for interacting with the Thesis.io API, enabling conversations, research, and space management.

 ## Installation